omerokach/github-slideshow/_posts/_posts/0000-01-02-omerokach.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-"small step for the man, huge step for humanity"
+"small step for the man, huge step for humanity"l
 Use the left arrow to go back!